 A more profound though less tangible consequence of practice is the expanded sense of integrity and wholeness we experience when we align what we believe with what we do.
 Walking our talk in this way connects us to our highest self and to the world in the same moment.
 Try it and see.
 Take a belief you have like "It's good to stop and smell the roses" and actually do it—smell the roses, or whatever your version of rose smelling is—and notice how you feel.

 Once you've decided to give a certain practice a go, you'll want to tailor it to fit your needs.
-Here are some design principles to help you create a more successful practice:
+Here are some guidelines to help you create a more successful practice:

 Practice, practice, practice.
 Not only is it the way to get to Carnegie Hall, it's an essential means for creating the life you want.